lcvisser/lcvisser.github.io/_posts/2021-12-12-sw-btn-led-demo-axi-pt2.md

 I set a breakpoint in the ILA interface to trigger on a specifc value on the write data channel, corresponding to two switches active and one push button (`0xd`).
-This allowed me to trigger the ILA with the push of a button, allowing me to generate this trace:
+This allowed me to trigger the ILA with the push of a button, allowing me to generate this trace (click for a larger version):

 [![Full cycle trace ILA](/images/sw-btn-led-ila.png)](/images/sw-btn-led-ila.png)

 The trace shows an entire cycle of the state machine.
 On the left, we see two read cycles: one for the switches at `0x40010000` and one for the buttons at `0x40010008`.
-Because the two registers with the switch and button states is wired directly onto the write data signal, this is where the ILA triggers.
+Because the two registers with the switch and button states are wired directly onto the write data signal, this is where the ILA triggers.
 On the right of the trigger we see from top to bottom: the write address transaction, the write data transaction and the write response transaction (note how the signals `AWVALID` and `WVALID` and `BREADY` are kept high due to my aforementioned laziness for not implementing